Privacy Notice

 Tempo is designed to sit on your LAN.
 The app itself makes these outbound network calls, and no others:

 That's the full list.
-Tempo does not ship with third-party analytics, crash reporting SDKs, ad networks, or tracking pixels.
+Tempo v1 does not ship with telemetry, third-party analytics, crash reporting SDKs, ad networks, or tracking pixels.
+If future versions introduce opt-in telemetry, it will be off by default, announced in release notes, and described in detail here before activation.

 What Tempo does not collect